 Jill’s expertise extends beyond her clinic; she founded the acupuncture program at NYU Lutheran Medical Center in Brooklyn, NY, where she acted as Head of Inpatient Acupuncture Services for many years.
 She currently teaches gynecology and obstetrics as a visiting professor in the doctoral program at Pacific College of Oriental Medicine in San Diego and in Chicago.
 She speaks at Chinese medicine conferences and her research has been published in the Journal of Alternative and Complimentary Medicine.
 Jill was the first acupuncturist to ever give a TEDTalk, at TEDGlobal in 2012.

 As a popular authority on alternative medicine and women’s health, Jill often makes media appearances, on-air and in print.
-She hosts her own CBS Radio’s weekly podcast called Grow Cook Heal and has appeared on The Dr. Oz Show, CNN, the Early Show, Good Morning America, NBC news, ABC News, Fox News, the Real Housewives of New York, and The Talk.
+Formally the host of a CBS Radio weekly podcast called Grow Cook Heal, Jill has appeared on The Dr. Oz Show, CNN, the Early Show, Good Morning America, NBC news, ABC News, Fox News, the Real Housewives of New York, and The Talk.
 She has also been quoted in New York Magazine, New York Times, Martha Stewart Living, Elle, W and Town & Country to name a few titles.